UERMMMC College of Medicine

 The University of the East Ramon Magsaysay Memorial Medical Center (UERMMMC) College of Medicine is a private medical college within the UERM Memorial Medical Center in the Philippines.
 Recognized as a Center of Excellence in Research by the Department of Science and Technology and has Level IV Accreditation by PAASCU.
 It is the first and only private medical school with a Level IV PAASCU Accredited Program.

-The College of Medicine is in the list of top performing medical schools for having an overall passing percentage of 97.8% as of the August 2015 Physician Licensure examination.

 History

 In 1956, the University of the East College of Medicine, later known as the University of the East Ramon Magsaysay Memorial Medical Center, was established.
 As a non-stock, non-profit foundation named in honor of the late President Ramon Magsaysay, UERMMC was the first philanthropic institution in the country.
-The mission of the college is stated on their website as "Promote: Sense of pride in and belonging to Alma Mater.
-Strengthening of the College of Medicine.
-Professional growth.
-Advancement of the medical profession.
-Adherence to Hippocratic oath.
-Establish more meaningful and greater linkage, greater social interaction and bonding among Alumni and between the medical center and Alumni.
-Build UERMMMC as the Medical Community of excellence, compassion, harmony and respect."

-The Board of Trustees of the University has set its purpose: “complete dedication to the medical education, research and alleviation of human sufferings”.
-President Carlos P. Garcia described the founding of UERMMMC as a “great adventure, marking the advent in the Philippines of educational philanthropy”.

 The College of Medicine established its first Community Health Project in Limay, Bataan; introduced the Correlated Lecture Series, the teaching of problem-oriented medical records started the teaching of Family Planning, instituted a clinical clerkship program in the USA; established a grant-in-aid scholarship program; integrated the teaching of primary health care in the curriculum; created a course on the human life cycle; introduced the 'Problem Bases' learning strategy; developed and exported the teaching of research methods to other medical schools.

 The College of Medicine periodically reviews and upgrades its curriculum by instituting general changes such as the implementation of the core curriculum, granting of the M.D. degree after the Fourth year; upgrading of selected subjects; teaching by objectives; role-based curriculum and competencies; and integration of Primary health Care in the curriculum.